aurora9721/archive_project/archive.md

 ![](/assets/images/game_levels_.png)

-My plan is to build this architectural game in 3D and render frames to eventually have an animation in videos/gifs.
-They will show the player's position in the tower as they play the game.
+My plan is to build this **architectural game in 3D** and render frames to eventually have an animation in videos/gifs.
+They will show the player's position in the tower as they play the game on a site.

 ![](/assets/images/game_levels_0003.png)

 However, like in Escher, nothing is at it seems.
 The levels of the tower are in fact separate planes, to highlight how difficult it can be for an employee to rise through the ranks if the structure is designed to stop them from doing so.
-That's where the unions can step in and look out for the worker and "level the playing field".
+That's where the unions can step in and look out for the worker and **"level the playing field".**

 ![](/assets/images/game_levels_angles.jpg)